JACK009/PaginatorBundle/docs/index.md

 Check `src/DependencyInjection/PaginatorExtension.php` for any available configuration keys the bundle exposes.
 If no user-facing config exists, the bundle will work with default settings out of the box.

-You can also set parameters in services.yaml set the default implementation if you don't create a custom one:
+You can also set parameters in services.yaml to override the default implementation's behavior, for example:

 ```yaml
 parameters: